pacuare/docs/sql.rst

 .. note::
    See :doc:`accounts` for more information on access levels.

-If you're signed in, you can also run queries in the standalone query editor, embedded right here:
+If you're `signed in <https://app.pacuare.dev/login>`_, you can also run queries in the standalone query editor, embedded right here:

 .. raw:: html